Hungary: Warning shots fired as migrants try to cross border

 The border crossing at the southern village of Roszke had been closed for the night when the attempt occurred.

-Officials described the incident, which took place at the same location as a September 2015 riot by migrants when Hungary closed its southern border with fences protected by razor wire, as an “extraordinary and violent” attempt to breach the border.
+Officials described the incident, which took place at 5:30 a.m.
+(0430 GMT) at the same location as a September 2015 riot by migrants when Hungary closed its southern border with fences protected by razor wire, as a “flagrant and violent group attempt” to breach the border.

+“Three armed security guards were on duty at the border crossing,” said Police Lt.
+Col. Karoly Papp, head of public security at the Interior Ministry, adding that the migrants did not react to warnings by the guards.
+“Then, one of the armed security guards fired three warning shots into the air.
+At this time, the entering group stopped, a significant number turned around and ran back to Serbian territory.”

 Hungarian authorities have been pointing to a noticeable increase in past months in the number of migrants coming north through the Balkans and trying to enter Hungary.
 Many rely on human traffickers and are trying to make their way to Western Europe.